 Read: What is Machine Learning and Deep Learning?

-The concept of Neural Networks is not new, and researchers have met with moderate success in the last decade or so.
+Neural Networks is not new, and researchers have met with moderate success in the last decade or so.
 But the real game-changer has been the evolution of Deep neural networks.

 Thanks to Deep Learning and Neural Network, AI is not just doing the tasks, but it has started to think!